scaleway/api.scaleway.com/contents/ip.md

 ##### Retrieves all IPs addresses [GET]

-List all IPs associate with your account
+List all IPs associated with your account

 The response is an object that has a key called `ips`.
 This key contains an array of ip objects each of which contains the standard `ip` attributes.